 Some links in this post may be affiliate links

-Calathea vittata also called Goeppertia elliptica blossoms in medium to bright indirect light, warm and humid conditions and consistently moist, rich, well-drained, all purpose soil coupled with monthly feeding in the growing season.
+Calathea vittata (Goeppertia elliptica) flourishes in medium to bright indirect light, warm and humid conditions and consistently moist, rich, well-drained soil coupled with monthly feeding in the growing season.

-Calatheas have a bit of a diva reputation when it comes to care.
-But with the right care, your Calathea Vittata will thrive indoors.
-In this guide, we will cover everything you need to know about Calathea Vittata indoor care.
+Calathea have a bit of a diva reputation when it comes to care.
+But with the right care, Calathea Vittata will thrive indoors.
+In this guide, we will cover everything you need to know about Goeppertia elliptica indoor care.

 First, let's dig into some facts about this plant.
-Goeppertia elliptica is one of the popular Calathea varieties and bears elliptical, bright-green leaves with distinctive white stripes and burgundy-purple undersides.
+Calathea Vittata also called Calathea elliptica is one of the popular Calathea varieties and bears elliptical, bright-green leaves with distinctive white stripes and burgundy-purple undersides.

 Botanical name: Calathea vittata